liferay-search/liferay-docs/en/developer/appdev/articles/99-troubleshooting-application-development-issues/01-troubleshooting-application-development-issues-intro.markdown

 <div class="ldn-faq-question">
   <span class="ldn-faq-toggle-button" data-show="false" style="font-weight: normal;">My module has an unresolved requirement.
 What can I do?&nbsp;<span class="icon-caret-right" style="pointer-events:none;"></span></span>
   <div class="hide">
-    <p>If one of your bundles imports a package that no other bundle in the Liferay OSGi runtime exports, @product@ reports an unresolved requirement:</p>
+    <p>If one of your bundles imports a package that no other bundle in the Liferay OSGi runtime exports, @sharepoint@ reports an unresolved requirement:</p>
     <pre><code>! could not resolve the bundles: ...
     Unresolved requirement: Import-Package: ...
     ...